October 5, 2011

 because the country is no better off now than we were then.
 In fact, things have gotten worse.
 I know where each of you has landed, and I am happy that you are all well.

-Unfortunately, the regulatory climate in this country simply isnít conducive to anyone starting or growing a business.
-That means I wonít be hiring you back, or anyone like you, anytime soon.
+Unfortunately, the regulatory climate in this country simply isn’t conducive to anyone starting or growing a business.
+That means I won’t be hiring you back, or anyone like you, anytime soon.
 Simply stated, business hates uncertainty.
 The regulatory climate in

 this country and the attitude of our lawmakers breeds uncertainty.
 I have no idea what hiring an employee is going to cost me in taxes and medical insurance.
 I have no idea what my personal tax situation is going to be.
 The banking system has crawled into its

 shell in fear of additional regulations.
-They arenít lending any money to anyone — despite the money — our tax dollars — that the government gave them.
+They aren’t lending any money to anyone — despite the money — our tax dollars — that the government gave them.
 There is just too much uncertainty, and there is absolutely no incentive for guys like me to try to break out and grow.
 That is precisely the wrong attitude that we should have in times like these when unemployment is so high.
-I employed 15 people a few years ago.
-A drop in the bucket?
-Maybe.
-But I had 15 great employees that earned good wages.
-A couple of you got married, bought a house, and started a family during the time you worked for me.
-Certainly that helped the economy.
-If hundreds or thousands of small business across the country had enough confidence to hire and expand, think of the immediate and beneficial effect that would have on you, me, and the country.
+I employed

 So what went wrong?
 For my part, I should have let you go years earlier than I did.
 If I had, I might have made it through the storm a little better.
-Iíve already told you why that wasnít possible for me.
+I’ve already told you why that wasn’t possible for me.
 My worst day was when I had to invite you into the conference room to tell you that your employment with me was over.

-The government says we are in this mess because Americans went on a spending spree they couldnít afford.
-People bought houses they shouldnít have and brokers packaged up all the risky loans into cool and lucrative new investment vehicles.
+The government says we are in this mess because Americans went on a spending spree they couldn’t afford.
+People bought houses they shouldn’t have and brokers packaged up all the risky loans into cool and lucrative new investment vehicles.
 If you listen to the government, what went wrong is totally our fault.

-I think they, being the politicians, forget that it was government programs that encouraged people to get into homes they couldnít afford.
+I think they, being the politicians, forget that it was government programs that encouraged people to get into homes they couldn’t afford.
 It was government ignorance of many publicly stated warnings against mortgage backed securities that allowed these vehicles flourish.
-I guess if you consider that it was us that elected these guys then they are right: itís our fault.
+I guess if you consider that it was us that elected these guys then they are right: it’s our fault.

 In 2008 this country needed the best President in history.
 The country needed leadership.
-We bought "hope and change" believing that the new administration would bring an end to politics as we knew it and focus on America to bring the economy out of the worst decline in recent history.
+We bought “hope and change” believing that the new administration would bring an end to politics as we knew it and focus on America to bring the economy out of the worst decline in recent history.
 What we got was more of the same.
-It amazes me that the administration blames the other party for not being able to get any legislation passed when that same administration had control of the House and Senate for two years and still couldnít get anything passed.
+It amazes me that the administration blames the other party for not being able to get any legislation passed when that same administration had control of the House and Senate for two years and still couldn’t get anything passed.
 We need leadership.
 The needs of the country demand it.
-We have people out of work, a government bent on spending its way out of a financial crisis it helped to create, we are fighting 3 wars around the globe, and we have a group of lawmakers seemingly more intent on smearing the opposition than solving problems.
+We have people out of work, a government bent on spending its way out of a financial crisis it helped to create, we are fighting

 would pay something and everyone would have the same obligation.

 So what went wrong?
 We bought hope and change and got despair and continued partisan bickering.
 We wanted leadership and we got none.
-We wanted a savior but we didnít get one.
+We wanted a savior but we didn’t get one.
 So what went wrong?
 We did, and we had better get it right in 2012.
-The country simply canít survive another 4 years of incredible spending and lack of leadership.
+The country simply can’t survive another

 So what can we do?
 Vote, and pray.
 We need to vote for lawmakers that will stand up for the ideals that will bring this country back to the place of prominence it once was.
 America has lost the moral high ground, its place of prominence technically, and the strength of a thriving economy.
 We need to vote for lawmakers that will solve our problems today, and not pass them along to our children and grandchildren in the form of astronomical debts.
 We need a government that will live within its means just as we are